AdobeDocs/experience-manager-65.en/help/sites-authoring/content-targeting-touch.md

    The page changes to show the content that is targeted for the current context.

-1. To make changes to the offers that are displayed, switch to Targeting mode.
+1. To change the offers that are displayed, switch to Targeting mode.
 With the simulation activity selected, edit the offers for the context that you configured in Preview mode.

 ## Configuring Target Component Options {#configuring-target-component-options}